Delete All Local Git Branches Except for master or main

 Git (Global Information Tracker) is a version control system designed to handle projects with speed and efficiency.
 It allows you to track changes in source code during software development, and enables large teams to all work on the same codebase whilst reducing the risk of one developer overwriting another.
 I honestly don't know how we even did team‑based development projects before Git came along!

 Below you will find a subset of articles from my blog specifically about Git.
-Although this is a topic I've been working with for many years, it's fair to say that I've not written about it often.
-I've only managed to publish four articles about it, which you can see and read below.
+This is a topic I have worked with for many years, although it has not been one I have written about often.
+There are four articles collected here so far, which you can see and read below.

 master or mainClean up local Git branches safely with commands that keep main or master, explain ‑d versus ‑D, and avoid accidental remote branch mistakes in busy repos.